An Exact Connection between two Solvable SDEs and a Nonlinear Utility Stochastic PDE: Regular Random Fields and Stochastic Differential Equations

-Where $Y^*_.\equiv Y^*_.(y,\theta)$. \paragraph{Conclusion} This paper investigates consistent stochastic utilities from the stochastic PDEs point of view.
-This leads therefore to make strong regularity assumptions: The market is a Brownian market and securities are modeled as continuous semimartingales.
-Utilities are at least of class $\Cc^{(2)}$ in the sense of Kunita in order to apply Itô-Ventzel Lemma and to deduce the SPDEs.
+Otherwise, this paper investigates consistent stochastic utilities from the SPDE point of view.
+This leads therefore to make strong regularity assumptions: the market is a Brownian market and securities are modeled as continuous semimartingales.
+Utilities are at least of class $\Kc^{2}$ in the sense of Kunita in order to apply It\^o-Ventzel's formula and to deduce the SPDEs.
 Moreover, the method of stochastic utilities construction is based on the dynamics of stochastic flows and their inverses, and therefore additional regularity assumptions on $X^*$ and $Y^*$ are required.
-However, one can take a direct approach still based on monotony assumptions on optimal processes for the primal and dual problem, and on compound flows formula ; it is showed in \cite{MRADNEK02}, that these assumptions can be considerably weakened.
-Indeed, considering any financial market in which the securities are modeled as bounded semimartingales, the stochastic utilities are of class $\Cc^{1}$ and wealth process are required to lie in a convex class $\GX \subset \PX$, the monotony assumption of $X^*$ and $Y^*$ is sufficient to show the validity of the construction proposed in this work, using analysis methods and optimality conditions.\\
+However, one can take a direct approach still based on monotonicity assumptions on optimal processes for the primal and dual problem, and on compound flows formula ; it is showed in \cite{MRADNEK02}, that these assumptions can be considerably weakened.
+Indeed, considering any financial market in which the securities are modeled as bounded semimartingales, the stochastic utilities are of class $\Kc^{1}$ and wealth process are required to lie in a convex class $\GX \subset \PX$, the monotonicity assumption of $X^*$ and $Y^*$ is sufficient to show the validity of the construction proposed in this work, using analysis methods and optimality conditions.\\